EEliason1/se_project_express/README.md

 # WTWR (What to Wear?): Back End
 The back-end project is focused on creating a server for the WTWR application.
 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.

+Project 12 introduces mongoose and Postman as methods to create an test a database.
+The main capabilities being utilized by the server router to interact with the database are find, findByIdAnd---, and create.
+These are used to find and update users, items, and properties of the two.
+ESlint is also used as a method for organizing the code by finding and fixing server realated JavaScript code errors.

 ## Running the Project
 `npm run start` — to launch the server